Skip to main content

 You've been stuck at the same revenue level for 6–12 months despite strong demand.
 You physically cannot do more work.
 Every hour of your day is already accounted for.

 This is the classic one-person ceiling.
 You've maxed out what a single person can produce.
-Growth from here requires leverage — and your first hire is the most direct form of it.
+Growth from here requires more hands, and your first hire is the most direct way to get them.

 4. You're Doing Tasks Below Your Rate

-List every task you did last week.
-Highlight the ones that don't require your specific expertise.
-If that list totals 10+ hours, you have a clear job description for your first hire — and a clear financial case for making it.
+Consider listing every task from last week and highlighting the ones that don't require your specific expertise.
+If that list totals 10+ hours, there's a clear job description for a first hire and a clear financial case for making it.

-Response times are slipping.
 Project timelines are stretching.
 Clients who used to get same-day replies are waiting 48 hours.
-A 2025 HubSpot study found that 82% of customers expect a response within 24 hours.
+Industry surveys generally suggest that most customers expect a response within 24 hours.
 If you're consistently missing that window, you're creating an opening for competitors.

 The Bottom Line